karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 The level of output generated depends on the settings for the [preferences variables](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_preference_variables?view=powershell-6) that impact these cmdlets.

 For example, the [$InformationPreference](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_preference_variables?view=powershell-6#informationpreference) variable is set by default to `SilentlyContinue`, which will then cause that Information level messages are not going to be sent to the screen.
 Modify this variable to `Continue` to get the information messages to the screen.

+You can also use the [PowerShell Common Parameters](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters?view=powershell-6) with any of the cmdlets in this module.

 ## MFA Methods aliases